emestiza/Project-2-Frontend/README.md

 | Total | H | 2hrs| hrs | hrs |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.
+This section lists all supporting libraries and thier role in the project.

+- jQuery is used for HTML DOM manipulation and event handling

 ## Code Snippet